t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Resource State:
 : A model of a resource's possible states that is represented in a supported representation type, typically a media type.
 Resources can change state because of REST interactions with them, or they can change state for reasons outside of the REST model.

+Resource Type:
+: An identifier that annotates the application-semantics of a resource (see Section 3.1 of {{RFC6690}}).

 Reverse Proxy:
 : An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).
 A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, and to enable load balancing across multiple machines.